inkOfPixel/node-universal-app/README.md

 **Why every file is named index?**
 There are a few reasons that led to this choice:
 - To ease refactoring.
 It is pretty common that one wants to refactor a component into subcomponents to improve code readability and reusability.
+If everything regarding a component is already grouped under a folder, the folder structure doesn't need to be changed to accomodate new subcomponents.
-- A major part of the project consists in the development of React components, that are divided by between JSX representation and style.
+- A major part of the project consists in the development of React components, that are divided between JSX representation and style.
 Therefore a components is better represented as a folder that contains this two parts, the folder name being the component name.
+- Following the first two reasons, the choice of using index as a name is to avoid verbosity since webpack is able to resolve the right file using just the folder name.

 ### DevTools
 This template is ready to be used with [Redux DevTools Extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) ([GitHub](https://github.com/zalmoxisus/redux-devtools-extension))